-Development proposals should, whenever possible, respect and protect the views described in Appendix 10 and shown in Figures 13.1 and 13.2.
-Development which would have an unacceptable impact on the identified views will not be supported without appropriate mitigation.
+Development proposals should, whenever possible, respect and protect the views described in Appendix 10 and shown in Figures 12.1 and 12.2.
+Development which would have an unacceptable impact on the identified views will not be supported.

-- 1 From the north (bottom) end of Moor Lane; a broad panorama east along the escarpment towards Belvoir Castle, south-east to the village and south along the whole extent of the Vale of Belvoir - 2.
+- 1. From the north (bottom) end of Moor Lane; a broad panorama east along the escarpment towards Belvoir Castle, south-east to the village and south along the whole extent of the Vale of Belvoir - 2.
 Panorama north-west, west and south-west from the crest of the escarpment overlooking Stathern village and across the Vale of Belvoir - 3.
 From the top of Mill Hill, north-west across the village and south to the Vale of Belvoir and the edge of Leicestershire - 4.
 From the bottom of Harby Lane, south-eastwards along the road back to Stathern village with the ridge of the escarpment behind - 5.
 From the canal bridge, north-east along the towpath with successive ridges of low hills with the centre of the Vale of Belvoir in the background - 6.
 From in, and east of, the cemetery on Toft's Hill, looking west to the church and old village, and east up the hill and over the small valley and Coombs Meadows (LRWT reserve) - 7.
 From above the cemetery on Toft's Hill - 8.
 From the edge of the village on Blacksmith End with views to open countryside and the escarpment

 - 9. From Main Street (west end) looking over the paddock - 10.
 Various views approaching the east end of the village from Toft's Hill - 11.
 From Red Lion Street/Church Lane, south past historic buildings to St Guthlac's Church - 12.
 At the corner of Church Lane with Dalliwell, north-west along Church Lane to St. Guthlac's Church - 13.
 Views from Pasture Lane and the bottom of Mill Hill at the southern end of the village - 14.
 From Main Street east over the recreation ground (playpark) - 15.
 From Red Lion Street west to Main Street - 16.
 From the Millennium Green at the west end of Main Street. - 17.
-Looking towards Blacksmith End and down Main Street
+Looking towards Blacksmith End and down Main Street - 18.
+View along Water Lane by School Lane looking across to the church and the Old Rectory.

-Figure 13.1: Important views in the open countryside
+Figure 12.1: Important views in the open countryside